IHE/RAD.IRA/input/pagecontent/rad-x6.md

 - if `timestamp`, `id` or `event` are not set
 - if `event.context` does not include `report` and `select`
 - if `event`.`hub.topic` is not a known session
-- if `context.versionId` does not match the latest version ID of the `report` anchor context

 The Manager may return other applicable HTTP error status codes.